The Arctic Marine Litter Project: knowing the sources to work on solutions

 Since it began in 2017, the Arctic Marine Litter Project has been working towards proposing solutions based on factual findings.
 Our long-term vision is to end marine littering in the North-Atlantic Arctic and thus protect biodiversity in this fragile region.
 Our ultimate goal is to influence a change in human behaviour regarding the discard of marine litter.
 By actively involving local stakeholders and experts in this endeavour, a feeling of ownership and a better understanding of the issue and the solutions can be cultivated and possible solutions and policy changes can be initiated.

-- Support stakeholders in taking action
+- Providing knowledge to support stakeholders in taking action

 In the Arctic Marine Litter Project we focus on gathering information in more detail than has previously been available.
 To realise this, an essential element in the project is the interactive multi-day Litter-ID session.
 In this, our work is much like detectives, doing a kind of CSI-Plastics, where we thoroughly analyse collected beach litter together with local experts and stakeholders.
 The aim of these sessions is to identify the sources, causes, threats to biodiversity of beach litter as well as potential solutions.
 We aim to provide such information for the entire North-Atlantic Arctic region by 2022.